Sanjayburgu/Benchmarking-of-Various-Cloud-Providers/README.md

  * For connecting to Instances in GCP, A detailed explanation of how to connect to linux instance can be found here -> [Connecting to Linux Instance from Windows or Linux](https://cloud.google.com/compute/docs/instances/connecting-to-instance#thirdpartytools)

-3. Installing cassandra on these Instances or VM's.
+#### STEP 3: Installing cassandra on these Instances or VM's.
 After logging into the Intstance you need to install cassandra for setting up the cluster.
 The proess of installing and seting up the cassandra cluster is given below.

-* Oracle Java 8 and JNI are prerequisites for Cassandra v3.
+1. Oracle Java 8 and JNI are prerequisites for Cassandra v3.
   * To install Java and check wether it is properly installed or not:
 ```
 sudo apt-add-repository ppa:webupd8team/java